 Meet Rabiah York Lumbard

 Rabiah York Lumbard is an award-winning author of the picture book The Conference of the Birds (Wisdom Tales, 2012).
 Her latest picture book, The Gift of Ramadan (Albert Whitman, 2019) was highly recommended by SLJ as "a perfect addition to holiday book collections," while her deeply personal debut novel No True Believers (Crown, 2020), which draws on her experience as an American Muslim at home and abroad has been hailed by Booklist as "taut debut novel" and "a page-turner that carries a message of radical love, regardless of faith."
 She is also the 2015 winner of the Middle East Book Award for her picture book When the Animals Saved Earth.
 This multicultural environmental tale is inspired by a 1,000-year-old animal fable from 10th century Muslim Iraq that was originally translated by a Jewish rabbi at the command of a Christian king in the 14th century.
-Her interfaith book Everyone Prayers: Celebrating Faith Around the World received the Eric Hoffer Award in 2015.
+Her interfaith book Everyone Prays: Celebrating Faith Around the World received the Eric Hoffer Award in 2015.